redox-os/website/content/news/rsoc-dwrr.md

 +++
-title = "RSoC 26: A new Scheduler for Redox" author = "Akshit Gaur" date = "2026-04-02"
+title = "RSoC 2026: A new CPU scheduler for Redox" author = "Akshit Gaur" date = "2026-04-02"
 +++

 Hello everyone!
 I'm Akshit Gaur.
-I am currently working on modernizing the process scheduling subsystem for Redox OS, a project graciously funded through Redox Summer of Code
+I am currently working on modernizing the process scheduling subsystem for Redox OS, a project graciously funded through the Redox Summer of Code program

 # TL;DR

-We have replaced the legacy Round Robin scheduler with Deficit Weighted Round Robin scheduler.
-Due to this, we finally have a way of assigning different priorities to our contexts.
-When running under light load, you may not notice any difference, but under heavy load the new scheduler outperforms the old one (eg. ~150 fps gain in pixelcannon, and ~1.5x gain in ops/sec for CPU bound tasks and a similar improvement in responsiveness too (measured through schedrs))
+We have replaced the legacy Round Robin scheduler with a Deficit Weighted Round Robin scheduler.
+Due to this, we finally have a way of assigning different priorities to our CPU contexts.
+When running under light load, you may not notice any difference, but under heavy load the new scheduler outperforms the old one (eg. ~150 FPS gain in the `pixelcannon` 3D Redox demo, and ~1.5x gain in operations/sec for CPU bound tasks and a similar improvement in responsiveness too (measured through [schedrs](https://gitlab.redox-os.org/akshitgaur2005/schedrs)))

 # Round Robin Scheduler

-RedoxOS currently uses a simple [Round Robin Scheduler](https://osdev.wiki/wiki/Scheduling_Algorithms#Round_Robin) (RR).
+Redox OS currently uses a simple [Round Robin Scheduler](https://osdev.wiki/wiki/Scheduling_Algorithms#Round_Robin) (RR).

 Imagine you are sitting at a bar with a few of your friends, the bar has all drinks free for tonight, and as a result the bar is understaffed with the number of bartenders significantly less than the customers.
 The bartenders start from the left, serve the customer, and move to their right.